Arr0way/arr0way.github.io/_posts/2016-06-16-penetration-testing-tools-cheat-sheet.md

 #### Oracle Privilege Escalation

+Requirements:

-Oracle privelege escalation technique if Oracle is exposed on the network and you can grab a default account like scott.
+- Oracle needs to be exposed on the network
+- A default account is in use like scott

 Quick overview of how this works: